Skip to main content

 Your baby's stool (poo) will probably vary from day to day or week to week.

-Some babies have a dirty nappy at every feed.
-Other babies may only have a dirty nappy once a day, or once every few days.
+Some babies have a dirty nappy after every feed.
+Other babies may only have a dirty nappy once a day, or every few days.

 Expect a change in the texture, colour and smell of your baby's poo if you have recently introduced: